Implementing Partner:

 For over three decades, the Wildlife Conservation Society (WCS) has worked to recover Amur tigers and leopards in key habitats across their range.

-By addressing these long-term challenges, this initiative supports the recovery and persistence of Amur tigers and leopards in the wild.
-WildCats Conservation Alliance, in collaboration with WCS, is committed to ensuring these iconic species continue to roam their natural habitats for generations to come.
+By addressing these long-term challenges, this initiative supports the recovery and persistence of Amur leopards in the wild.
+WildCats Conservation Alliance, in collaboration with WCS, is committed to ensuring this iconic species continue to roam their natural habitats for generations to come.

 You can see the previous WCS projects funded by WildCats in our Archive